huzaifa250/NESCO/README.md

 Current Technical Challenge :

-I suppose if we face credentials problem on the exsisting payment mentod or ex we want to add a new provider which does not provided by odoo also the loading traffic may increase which can affect on system.
+I suppose if we face credentials problem on the exsisting payment method or ex we want to add a new provider which does not provided by odoo also the loading traffic may increase which can affect on system.
 Solution :
 - I'm testing avialbe provider some are work well also we can add extranal provider by using